umehkg/spgame/comments/README.md

 =====
 18 Dec 2014
 -----
+- iosocket.dll+3C60 is confirmed to be MD5::transform.
+The subroutine calculates the md5 hash of the entire packet payload (with its first dword as packet size) and returns the hash value with eax.

 - This is no IP restriction in gng.ini whatsoever (127.0.0.1 unconfirmed).
 Test Environment: Windows XP SP3 Pro VM running in Windows 8.1 Pro, NAT Network Adapter, IP default